Teaching Pyramid Observation Tool for Preschool Classrooms, Research Edition

 Use the Teaching Pyramid Observation Tool (TPOT™) for Preschool Classrooms to reinforce high-quality practices that support children’s social-emotional development and behavior.
 TPOT measures how well teachers are implementing the 3 tiers of the Pyramid Model for Promoting Social Emotional Competence in Infants and Young Children in classrooms serving children 2–5 years of age.

 - reinforce interactions that promote social-emotional competence in young children

 - implement strategies to prevent and address challenging behavior

 - compare implementation across early childhood classrooms, teachers, and programs

 Once you’ve completed your TPOT™ observation, calculating results is easy with the Teaching Pyramid Observation Tool (TPOT) for Preschool Classrooms Scoring Spreadsheet.
 The scoring spreadsheet automatically creates a summary page…

-Discover how to use TPOT to measure how well teachers are applying Pyramid Model practices to support children’s social competence and prevent challenging behaviors.
+Social competence is high on the list of early childhood education topics.
+Discover how to use TPOT to measure how well teachers are applying Pyramid Model practices to support children’s…

 You might also be interested in